 Side effects of TURBT

 The side effects of TURBT are generally mild and don’t usually last long.
 After TURBT there might be bleeding and pain when the patient urinates.
-They may be discharged from the hospital the very same day or the next day.
+They may be go home from the hospital the very same day or the next day.
 Normal activities may resume within a week or two.

 Bladder cancer often recurs in other parts of the bladder despite a TURBT.
-This can be treated with another TURBT.
-But if repetition of the procedure is carried out multiple times, the bladder is susceptible to scars and may lose its ability to retain urine.
+Another TURBT can help treat this.
+However, if repetition of the procedure occurs multiple times, the bladder is susceptible to scars and may lose its ability to retain urine.
 This may cause side effects like incontinence or frequent urges to use the washroom.

-For patient with recurrent and non-invasive low-grade tumors which are slow-growing tumors and tumors that keep coming back, the surgeon may advice fulguration to burn small tumors that are seen during cystoscopy instead of removing them.
-This can often be done using local anesthesia.
+For patient with recurrent and non-invasive low-grade tumors which are slow-growing tumors and tumors that keep coming back, the surgeon may advice fulguration to burn small tumors that a cystoscopy reveals instead of removing them.
+A local anesthesia precedes this fulguration.
 This is safe but it may cause mild discomfort.

 Risks and side effects of cystectomy